Vernon, California: Corruption allegations

-Expanding legal action against excessive salaries and pensions in two southeast Los Angeles County cities, (then) Attorney General Jerry Brown had subpoenaed testimony from the City of Vernon.
+Expanding legal action against excessive salaries and pensions in two southeast Los Angeles County cities, then-Attorney General Jerry Brown had subpoenaed testimony from the City of Vernon.
 Brown's subpoena sought testimony under oath from Vernon officials about compensation and pension benefits for six highly paid city officials, one of whom received more than $1.6 million in a single year from the city.

 According to media reports and other sources, former Vernon city administrator Eric T. Fresch was paid $1.65 million in 2008.
 In 2009 O'Callaghan was paid $785,000, Burnett, $570,000, and Harrison, $800,000.
 Malkenhorst Jr. was paid $290,000 in 2008.
-Malkenhorst Sr., who also has been charged with misappropriation of public funds, retired in 2005, and as a former employee, still receives a pension that is the highest in the state of California.
-Malkenhorst Sr. has been convicted of fraud and is under investigation for several other charges.
+Malkenhorst Sr., who was also charged with misappropriation of public funds, retired in 2005, and as a former employee, still receives a pension that is the highest in the state of California.
+Malkenhorst Sr. was convicted of fraud and had been under investigation for several other charges.
 Malkenhorst pleaded guilty in May 2011 to illegally using public money to pay for personal items.
 Prosecutors said that from 2000 to 2005, he was illegally reimbursed for personal expenses that included meals, golfing, massages, a personal trainer, and a home security system.
 He received three years' probation and was fined $35,000, including penalties.
 He was ordered to repay $60,000 in restitution.
 He was fined $10,000 in addition to other penalties.
 His total of $105,000 in fines will be no problem for Malkenhurst, who continues to receive the highest public pension in California: $509,664.
 "The law states that pensions are revoked if an elected official is convicted of a felony, but not in the case of an employee," said Brad Pacheco, a spokesman for CalPERS.
 Malkenhorst "would continue to receive his pension according to the law."

 In September 2010, the Los Angeles Times reported that the inquiry followed the newspaper's report that Donal O'Callaghan, then city administrator, received $243,898 in consulting payments through June 2010, through Tara Energy, Inc., the company run by his wife, Kimberly McBride.
 The payments were in addition to O'Callaghan's yearly salary of $380,000.
 He was accused of corruption for his role in obtaining city jobs for his wife.
 O'Callaghan was indicted by a Los Angeles grand jury on three felony counts of conflict of interest and misappropriation of public funds.
 He pleaded not guilty to two felony counts of conflict of interest involving contracts and one of public officer crime.